Sport in Portsmouth

 Our previous Sports Scholars

-- Lauren Steadman, Para-Triathlete – 2x paralympian (competing at London 2012 and winning silver at Rio 2016), triple world champion and 6 time European champion in para-triathlon
+- Lauren Steadman, Para-Triathlete – 4x paralympian (competing at London 2012, winning silver at Rio 2016 and Gold at Tokyo 2020), triple world champion and 6 time European champion in para-triathlon

 - Ben Khor, Double Trap Shooter – Delhi 2008 Commonwealth Games Bronze Medallist